Musical.ly: Notable users

 Active users with higher rates of popularity were assigned crowns by Musical.ly, which was the app's verification symbol.
 Some users of the platform gained great traction and a huge following not only within Musical.ly, but also outside it as well.
 Baby Ariel, also known as Ariel Martin who, in May 2017, had 19 million followers on Musical.ly alone, is one of several users who gained major media attention through Musical.ly.
 In April 2016, she was interviewed live on Good Morning America.
 Mackenzie Ziegler and Maddie Ziegler became more famous on Musical.ly when they finished Dance Moms.
 Jacob Sartorius, who later became a social media influencer, promoted his first single "Sweatshirt" on Musical.ly, after which the song reached number 10 on the iTunes Store.
 In June 2016, it was reported that Sartorius had signed with United Talent Agency.
 Loren Gray also started on Musical.ly and was at one point the most-followed individual on the platform after it became TikTok.
-Loren Gray was also the first person to reach 40 million followers on the platform.
+Gray was also the first person to reach 40 million followers on the platform.
 Lisa and Lena started on Musical.ly and reached 32.7 million followers by the end of March 2019.
 They later deleted their account due to the "unfun" vibes of the app.
 They created a new TikTok page on May 7, 2020, and, as of March 2021, have over 12 million followers.
+Kristen Hancher is also a notable user, known for her "transition" styled lipsync videos.
+Hancher amassed over 18 million followers on the platform by 2017.
+In 2017, she collaborated with Logan Paul to promote his new song "Help Me Help You."